-Placenta accreta spectrum (AIP) renders normal placental delivery impossible and carries a high risk for severe hemorrhage.
-AIP is associated with a significant increased maternal morbidity and a reported maternal mortality up to 7%.
+Placenta accreta spectrum (PAS) renders normal placental delivery impossible and carries a high risk for severe hemorrhage.
+PAS is associated with a significant increased maternal morbidity and a reported maternal mortality up to 7%.

 Histopathologically, there are three degrees of abnormally deep placental invasion: placenta accreta, increta and percreta.
 All cases with PAS can be referred to as “placenta accreta”; but clinically, two main groups should be differentiated based on the extent of invasion: “simple placenta accreta” with abnormally adherent placenta that requires manual removal or curettage, but no further surgical procedures to achieve hemostasis and to restore normal uterine tone (such cases were not included in our study); and the more relevant group of PAS comprising cases with invasion of the uterus only (placenta increta; or placenta percreta with extension limited to the uterine serosa) and PAS with extra-uterine invasion (bladder, bowel, other internal organs).